Aditya-R-Patil-git/samsung-riscv/README.md

 TASK 2

-1.Review spike simulation -O1 and Ofast simulation
+1.Review spike simulation -O1 and Ofast simulation of a program displaying sequence of cube of first 10 numbers

 2.Observing the changes in registers for both compilers -O1 and Ofast